cgwire/kitsu/docs/getting-started-production/README.md

 To unclutter the list, you can hide this information with the **Hide assignations** button on the top of the spreadsheet ![Hide assignations](../img/getting-started/hide_assignation.png).

-Once you assigned someone, he is part of the production team.
-Depending on his position (Artist, Supervisor, Vendor), he only sees the production where he's assigned.
+Once you assign someone, he is part of the production team.
+Depending In his position (Artist, Supervisor, Vendor), he only sees the production where he's assigned.

 Now, everybody knows what to do and who is doing what!